Sushmit1997/monday-backend/README.md

 ### Code Style

 The project uses ESLint with TypeScript rules.
 Run `yarn lint:fix` to automatically fix style issues.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run the linter to check code style
-5. Submit a pull request

 ## 📄 License